Healthy Homes Assessment Melrose

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For expert advice get in touch today to schedule your rental property home assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can be significant for landlords and property managers.
+For expert advice get in touch today to book your rental property home evaluation.

 home assessments for rental properties